ed-kung/CSUN-Econ-433/labs/lab02/README.md

 | Date                     | A date or time                                                      | `1/1/2024`, `4/15/1984 13:45:00`     |
 | Categorical (aka Factor) | A variable that can be one of a fixed number of possibilities       | `WHITE`, `BLACK`, `HISPANIC`, `ASIAN`, or `OTHER` |

+Data types are important because they tell R how the data should be handled in different situations.

+For example, integer and numeric data can be added, subtracted, multiplied, divided, and compared.
+Dates, however, can only be subtracted to get the number of days between two dates.
+Strings and categoricals cannot be added, subtracted, multipled, or divided at all.

+### Boolean Variables and Logical Operators

+Boolean variables represent statements that can be `TRUE` or `FALSE`, `1` or `0`.
+They are also sometimes called "logical variables", "binary variables", "binary indicators", "dichotomous variables".

+Boolean variables cannot be added, subtracted, multiplied, or divided.
+However, they can be combined using **logical operator**.
+A logical operator is something that combines two pieces of data and outputs `TRUE` or a `FALSE`.

+The logical operators you should know are:

+- `>` and `>=`: greater than / greater than or equal to
+- `<` and `<=`: less than / less than or equal to
+- `==`: exactly equal to
+- `!=`: not equal to
+- `&`: and
+- `|`: or